-Albuquerque is abundant with secondhand shops: thrift stores, consignment boutiques, bargain bins, antique shops and curated vintage.
+Secondhand shops are abundant in Albuquerque: thrift stores, consignment boutiques, bargain bins, antique shops and curated vintage.
 Shopping vintage allows you to time-travel as you touch the fabric of yesteryear.
 Where better than Route 66 to get your vintage clothes, with all the conveniences of modern life?
-Look no further than these quirky shops on Central Ave.
-(AKA, Albuquerque's Route 66) that are guaranteed to get your thrift fix.
+Look no further than these quirky shops on Central Avenue that are guaranteed to get your thrift fix.

 Vintage Vault